-Our agent in Atlanta has arranged a an unsecured lending facility on very reasonable terms through a reputable funder.
+One of our Ogo agents has arranged a an unsecured lending facility on very reasonable terms through a reputable funder.
 Your own local finance company or bank may be able to help too!

 We are presently working hard to improve the logistics and cost of freight and importing the Ogo.
 Now that we have some idea as to volumes we can more sensibly talk to our shipping brokers for the best solutions.